TahaAttari/reddit_wallpaper/README.md

 Run this script at startup to set your background to a random image from reddit, by default using /r/wallpapers on a Windows OS (except XP).

+It will add the title of the post to the top of the image for context.
+Maybe you don't want that; how unfortunate.

 **Note**: Reddit sometimes throttles requests to it's json API, or sometimes the request times out.
 Try again if it fails to work.

-**Note2**: It takes the source image of the post preview image, so NSFW posts will probably not work (but I don't know I haven't tried)
+**Note2**: It takes the source image of the post preview image, so NSFW posts will probably not work (but I don't know I haven't tried [Why do you want an NSFW wallpaper?])

 **Note3**: No resolution matching, the original has it, this is a worse version.
 I'm sorry but I didn't want to limit myself to imgur links.